modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 The image is also avaiable on Dockerhub as `fastscore/engine:xgboost`.

 ## <a name="model-schema"></a>2.
 Defining Model Schema
 Next, we will define the Schemas for our input and output data.
 Schemata specify a “language-neutral type signature” for a model.
 We use these to define the handoff between the model and the data pipeline.
-Input/ output data will be validated against them and rejected if it does not match, giving us visibility of issues betweeen the model and the data pipeline.
+Input/output data will be validated against the schema and rejected if it does not match, giving us visibility of issues betweeen the model and the data pipeline.
 FastScore uses [Apache Avro](http://avro.apache.org/docs/current/) and they are defined in JSON files that are added to Model Manage.

 With the FastScore CLI, we can infer the schema from a sample data record using the following command.